kwaazaar/Resonance/README.md

     var consumer = new EventConsumer(repoFactory);

-The message published above currently cannot be consumed, since there are no subscriptions.
+The message published above currently cannot be consumed, since there were no subscriptions at the time of publishing (it is not lost: it is stored in the 'TopicEvent'-table in the repository).
 Creating a subscription is pretty straight forward:

     consumer.AddOrUpdateSubscription(new Subscription
     {